fp-cybrilla/fp-cybrilla.github.io/content/identity/kyc-request-v2.md

 ### 3. Check the status of the KYC Request
 Fetch the KYC Request object by calling the GET API and check `status` to see the status of the request.

 If the `status` is `successful`, it means the KYC Request verification by the partner AMC is successful and KYC application has been submitted to KRA successfuly i.e. KYC application is at KRA and it is under process.

-At this point, you can go ahead and start accepting orders from the investor.
+> The PAN status will be KYC compliant or non compliant only after KRA verification is complete and can be know by using KYC check API

 If the `status` is `rejected`, it means the KYC Request verification is unsuccessful.
 The details about the rejections are available at `verification.details_verbose` in the object json.